nualagr/dargan-health-foods/TESTING.md

 ## Defensive Design Testing

-As a Logged-Out User it was attempted to access a Dargan Health Food member's account and associated pages as well as the SuperUser's Admin, Blog and Product management pages using the following urls:
+As a Logged-Out User it was attempted to access a Dargan Health Food member's account and associated pages as well as the Superuser's Admin, Blog and Product management pages using the following urls:

 - A **Profile** page: http://dargan-health-foods.herokuapp.com/profile/